whazzabii7/lua-fennel-lens.nvim/README.md

 ## LSP Support (Experimental)

-A future version of this plugin will support inline LSP features for Fennel code, by extracting the content into virtual buffers or temporary `.fnl` files and attaching a Fennel language server.
+This version of this plugin supports inline LSP features for Fennel code, by extracting the content into virtual buffers and attaching a Fennel language server.

 This functionality will be opt-in and focused on performance and minimal distraction.